Neuro-evolutionary evidence for a universal fractal primate brain shape: Introduction

 The universal scaling law (Eqn.~\ref{eqn1_scalinglaw}) can be rewritten in a suggestive way

-where the $A_0 = \frac{T^2}{k^4}$ is a fundamental area element that defines the threshold between gyrencephaly and lissencephaly when $A_t=A_e=A_0$.
+where the $A_0 = \frac{T^2}{k^4}$ is a fundamental area element that defines the threshold between gyrencephaly (folded cortex) and lissencephaly (smooth cortex) when $A_t=A_e=A_0$.
 For a constant $k$ the value of $A_0$ is a multiple of $T^2$, indicating that cortical thickness determines the size of the smallest possible gyri and sulci.

-This re-writing highlights a new perspective, or interpretation of the scaling law: it now suggests a relationship between intrinsic and extrinsic measures of cortical size\footnote{Given the folded laminar structure of the cortex, areas are the more natural way of measuring its size}: $A_t$ and $A_e$ respectively, measured in units of $A_0$.
-This is reminiscent of fractal scaling~ \citep{Mandelbrot1983Book}, where a complex shape reveals ever smaller levels of self-similar detail as it is probed in ever smaller scales (or equivalently, higher resolutions), represented here by $A_0$.
-The scaling exponent between the measured intrinsic and extrinsic sizes is the so-called fractal dimension.
+This re-writing highlights a new perspective, or interpretation of the scaling law: it now suggests a relationship between intrinsic and extrinsic measures of cortical size\footnote{Given the folded laminar structure of the cortex, areas are the more natural way of measuring its ``size''}: $A_t$ and $A_e$ respectively, measured in units of $A_0$.
+This is reminiscent of fractal scaling \citep{Mandelbrot1983Book}, where a complex shape reveals ever smaller levels of self-similar detail as it is probed in ever smaller scales (or equivalently, higher resolutions), represented here by $A_0$.
+The scaling, or power exponent between the measured intrinsic and extrinsic sizes is the so-called fractal dimension.

 Although actual fractals are mathematical abstractions, they can often be defined as the limit of iterative processes.
 Many structures in nature, and in particular biology \citep{Elston2005,Codling2008,IONESCU2009,Losa2011,Klonowski2016,DiIevabook2016,Reznikov2018}, are good approximations of a fractal.
-Equation (\ref{eqn2_A0}) is suggestive, but not proof, that cortices are among these forms, with a fractal dimension of $1.25\times2 = 2.5$ (the factor 2 is the topological dimension of areas).
+Equation (\ref{eqn2_A0}) is suggestive, but not proof, that cortices are among these forms, with a fractal dimension of $1.25\times2 = 2.5$ (the factor 2 being the topological dimension of areas).
 Indeed, fractal scaling for various aspects of cortical morphology has often been postulated \citep{Free1996, KISELEV2003}, with a number of recent papers making use of MRI data \citep{Marzi2021,Jao2021,Meregalli2022}.
-Most recently published estimates of fractal dimension for the whole cortex are indeed close to $2.5$ \citep{madan_cortical_2016, Marzi2020}.
+Most recently published estimates of fractal dimension for the whole cortex are indeed close to $2.5$ \citep{King2010,madan_cortical_2016, Marzi2020}.